MatthiasWM/IotaSlicer/README.md

 superset like polygon meshes or lattices.
 A common alternative, Constructive Solid Geometry, has other limitations.

 Voxels represent the entire volume of models, including inside structures, varying materials inside a model, colors and transparencies.

 ### implementation ###

-The current code is merely a crude proof on concept.
-The main goal was fast results, but I am now restructuring the code base to be much more universal and to be cross-platform.
+The current code is merely a cleaned-up proof on concept.
+The concept seems to work very well.
+I am in the process of extending the code base to be able to write useful GCode from watertight STL meshes.
+Eventually,

-Eventually, Ioat shall be an easy-to-use system for the colorful future of 3D printing.
+Iota shall be an easy-to-use system for the colorful future of 3D printing.

 [MD Markup](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md)